Adding 5-Axis Capability to a 3-Axis CNC Mill

 If all metalworking parts needed five-axis machining capability, then all machining centers would be five-axis machines.
 However, the fact is, for most shops, many workpieces only need the linear XYZ motion of three-axis machining.

-But for those parts that have angular features, complex contours, or feature access issues beyond a three-axis machine’s effective work envelope, wouldn’t it be nice if a relatively inexpensive system could quickly and easily convert a three-axis horizontal or vertical MC into an “on-demand” five-axis machine?
-That’s the idea behind the five-axis programmable head attachment available from Tri-Tech Precision Products (Anaheim, Calif.).
+But for those parts that have angular features, complex contours or feature access issues beyond a three-axis machine’s effective work envelope, wouldn’t it be nice if a relatively inexpensive system could quickly and easily convert a three-axis horizontal or vertical machining center into an “on-demand” five-axis machine?
+That’s the idea behind the five-axis programmable head attachment available from Tri-Tech Precision Products.

 Fill a Need